thednp/domparser/README.md

 * plugins that manage a website's metadata;
 * plugins that implement unit testing in a virtual/isolated environment;
 * apps that perform web research and/or web-scrapping;
-* apps that require basic sanitization;
 * apps that support server side rendering (SSR);
+* apps that require HTML markup validation;
 * generally all apps that rely on a very fast runtime.